bioinfolabic/protein_folding_datasets/README.md

 ![example_file_image](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/exemplo_arquivo_imagem.png)

-Having the images, using linux just open the terminal in the folder containing the images and enter the command:
+with the images files, open the terminal in the folder, and enter  the follow command:

 ```
 ffmpeg -r 3 -f image2 -s 720x480 -start_number 0 -i %d.png -vframes 1000 -vcodec libx264 -crf 25 -pix_fmt yuv420p folding.mp4
 ```

-Being 3 the number of frames per second, 720x480 the resolution, "%d.png" the name of the images, where "%d" assumes values between 0 and 1000, and "folding.mp4" is the resulting video.
+where 3 the number of frames per second, 720x480 the resolution, "%d.png" the name of the images, where "%d" assumes values between 0 and 1000, and "folding.mp4" is the resulting video.

-### ▪ images:
+### ▪ Sub-Path images:
 Folder containing the examples of images obtained through the previous program.
 ### ▪ remove_lines.py:
 Python program that removes all the contents of a file from a specific line.
 This program is very useful if you run the "create_datasets" program twice and the pathways override.